YGOhappy123/StayMateHotel-Website/README.md

 npm run dev
 ```

-This will start the Vite development server and you can view the app by visiting `http://localhost:3000` in your browser.
+This will start the Vite development server

+You can view the app by visiting `http://localhost:3000` in your browser.

 ## Features